 What you should know before you retire to Mexico

 Chicxulub Puerto is famous for being the epicentre of the crater of the same name, which was caused by the impact of a meteorite that collided with Earth about 65 million years ago.
-The crater, dating from the Late Cretaceous Period, is about 180 kilometers in diameter.
+The crater, dating from the Late Cretaceous Period, is about 180 kilometres in diameter.
 Unfortunately, there is no evidence of the crater, but there is a wonderful display at the Parque Científico in Sierra Papacal, 30 minutes away.
 Recently there has been a scientific drilling underway in the Gulf and they have dug down and recovered rocks from what is believed to be the original meteor that struck the area.

 For a great little market check out the Muelle Market in Chicxulub is every other Thursday from 9-12 noon from January until the end of March.
 Check out more information about the Farmer’s Market here and if you are interested there is a great Artisan’s Market held once a month in season out in Chelem as well as the Muelle Market, or you can head to the Lucas Galvez market in Merida.

 You are close to Mérida, haciendas, Maya ruins and the ADO bus service for transportation all over the peninsula.
 At the beach, there is a season of winter “Norte” storms that can make the beach harsh and cool but this becomes the perfect time to take a trip to Merida and visit some archaeological sites.
 The year-round population of ex-pats is minimal and current residents estimate it at around 100 or so with an extra 200 or more coming in as snowbirds during the winter months.